Hiring non-family executives helps ensure longevity, but it requires strategic finesse.

 Three key elements

-Below are some of the key elements of the professionalisation process:
+Below are some of the key elements of the professionalization process:

 • Recruit non-family managers to the executive suite, while encouraging them to make decisions that are in line with the founder’s vision.
 By providing incentives to non-family managers, founders can benefit from their commitment to best practices.